 “Hun Sen asked the armed forces to ensure that a ‘color revolution’ cannot take place in Cambodia,” the July statement read.

-Council spokesman Phay Siphan said on Tuesday that while the decision to imprison Mr. Raya was made at the “discretion of the court,” he hoped the public would take heed.
+Council spokesman Phay Siphan said on Tuesday that while the decision to imprison Mr. Raiya was made at the “discretion of the court,” he hoped the public would take heed.

 “Asking the people to be together and hold a color revolution is not acceptable,” he said.
 “As a message sent out to the country and across the nation, anyone, don’t try to provoke any revolution in Cambodia.”

-The message was received loud and clear by some of Mr. Raya’s peers.
+The message was received loud and clear by some of Mr. Raiya’s peers.

-Chrey Bora, 24, a Khemarak University student, on Sunday dropped off a petition calling for Mr. Raya’s release to various government bodies.
+Chrey Bora, 24, a Khemarak University student, on Sunday dropped off a petition calling for Mr. Raiya’s release to various government bodies.

 “I think most all the students of all universities in Cambodia…they feel afraid of posting and sharing any news related to the government,” he said.